 The lumps can be tested to determine whether they contain serous fluid instead of pus, blood, or another fluid.

 Similar conditions to seromas

-- Hematoma: A collection of blood in dead space in the body.
+- Hematoma: This is a collection of blood in dead space in the body.
 It is generally caused by a small blood vessel opening up while someone is recovering from surgery.
-Hematomas must be drained because they can be painful, lead to scarring, and cause infection.
+Hematomas may need to be drained because they can be painful, lead to scarring, and cause infection.

-- Lymphoceles: The abnormal buildup of lymphatic fluid following a surgical procedure.
+- Lymphocele: This refers to an abnormal buildup of lymphatic fluid following a surgical procedure.

-- Abscess: A painful collection of pus that is generally due to a bacterial infection.
+- Abscess: This is a painful collection of pus that is generally due to a bacterial infection.
 Pus is a thick fluid that contains white blood cells, dead tissue, and germs.
-Most abscesses form under the skin but can occur inside the body in an organ or space between organs.
+Most abscesses form under the skin but can occur inside the body in an organ or a space between organs.

 Most seromas heal naturally.
-They are usually reabsorbed into the body within a month, although this can take up to a year.
+They are usually reabsorbed into the body within 1 month, although this can take up to 1 year.